PartialVolume/shredos.x86_64/README.md

 make busybox-menuconfig
 make busybox-update-config
 ```
+### Important ShredOS files and folders

+#### ../board/shredos/doimg.sh
+doimg.sh is a bash script, the main purpose of which, is to generate the .img file located in output/images/.
+However it is also used to copy the pre-compiled .efi file and other files such as the shredos.ico, autorun.inf for Windows, README.txt.
+The contents of board/shredos/version.txt is also used to rename rename the .img file with version info and current date and time.

+#### ../board/shredos/version.txt
+This file contains the version information as seen in the title on nwipe's title bar, i.e. '2021.08.2_22_x86-64_0.32.023'.
+This version ingformation is also used when naming the .img file in ../output/images/ /board/shredos/version.txt is manually updated for each new release of ShredOS.

+#### ../board/shredos/fsoverlay/
+This fsoverlay directory contains files and folders that are directly copied into the root filesystem of ShredOS.
+An example of this is ../board/shredos/fsoverlay/etc/inittab file where the tty1 and tty2 virtual terminals are setup.
+This is where you will find /usr/bin/nwipe_launcher that automatically starts in tty1.
+If you want to place or overwrite a specific file in the root filesystem the ../board/shredos/fsoverlay/ directory is one way of inserting your own files.

+#### ../board/shredos/fsoverlay/etc/init.d/S40network
+S40network is responsible for starting the network & obtaining a IP address via DHCP by starting a ShredOS script called /usr/bin/shredos_net.sh The shredos_net.sh script can also be found in the fsoverlay directory ../board/shredos/fsoverlay/usr/bin/shredos_net.sh which then ends up in /usr/bin/ of the ShredOS filesystem.

+#### ../board/shredos/fsoverlay/usr/bin/nwipe_launcher
+nwipe_launcher starts the nwipe program in tty1, see ../board/shredos/fsoverlay/etc/inittab which is where nwipe_launcher is called from. nwipe_launcher, apart from starting nwipe in tty1 also is responsible for calling lftp to transfer log files to a remote ftp server on your local area network.
+It also contains the 4,3,2,1 countdown and nwipe restart code.

+#### More file details to follow..

 ## ShredOS is based on buildroot

 Buildroot is a simple, efficient and easy-to-use tool to generate embedded